decretist/Dissertation/Chapter3/chapter3.md

 ---
 ## Gratian

-The starting point for all modern scholarship on Gratian himself is John T. Noonan Jr.'s classic 1979 *Traditio* article "Gratian slept here: The changing identity of the father of the systematic study of canon law".
-Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements, for example that Gratian was a Camaldolese monk at the monastery of Saints Felix and Nabor in Bologna, that many mid-twentieth century handbooks and reference works presented as commonplace.[@noonan_gratian_1979]

 Very little is known about the historical Gratian, and almost everything that previous generations thought was known about Gratian has proved, on closer examination, to be myth.[@noonan_gratian_1979]